 - Trout lily

 The flowers usually bloom in early to late spring, with some even blooming in late winter in zone 8.
 Spring blooming bulbs are normally planted in fall to early winter in zone 8 – between October and December.
-Zone 8 bulb planting for spring blooming bulbs should be done when soil temperatures are steadily below 60 F. (16 C.).
+Zone 8 bulb planting for spring blooming bulbs should be done when soil temperatures are steadily below 60 degrees F. (16 C.).

-In zones 4-7, most of the above-mentioned spring blooming bulbs are planted in fall, then just left to grow and naturalize for years before they need dividing or replacing.
+In zones 4 through 7, most of the above-mentioned spring blooming bulbs are planted in fall, then just left to grow and naturalize for years before they need dividing or replacing.
 In zone 8 or higher, winters can be too warm for these plants to receive their required dormancy period, so they may only live for one season before getting dug up and stored in a cool location or just discarded.

 Additional Planting Time for Zone 8 Bulbs